 At FHE, outpatient care is encouraged as a part of a continuum, not in the form of several standalone pieces to be utilized as desired.
 For those completing rehabilitation in an inpatient facility, a partial hospitalization program is the best choice.
 This kind of program provides a continuation of care and only moderate interruption to a routine with which participants are already familiar.

 At FHE Health, we believe in supporting every member of our community in a personalized manner.
-From initial admission into our detox process to graduation to alumni status, we provide an individual approach specially curated for each participant.
-Please contact us today to learn more about our outpatient programs and how our PHP and IOP options can support you in your recovery.
+From initial admission into our detox process to graduation to alumni status, we provide an individual, evidence-based approach specially curated for each participant.
+Please contact FHE today to learn more about our outpatient programs and how our PHP and IOP options can support you in your recovery.